Valuing Major-Leaguers

 Surplus value

-So, after factoring in all of the above, we return to our simple formula:
+So, after factoring in all of the above, we base it on a simple formula:

-Adjusted field value – salary = surplus trade value
+Adjusted field value – salary = surplus value

 Market adjustment